rangelife/one-second-dash/README.md

         allow-hotplug wlan1

+    [RJLH: this is bunk. since we don't care about the system being a wifi client, just

+        sudo apt-get remove wpasupplicant

+    .. turn off, insert dongle, turn on

+    ]

     `YourWiFiSSID` is replaced with your network's SSID (the real one that your RPi connects to, not the fake one for the Dash).
 The wpa-psk value can be obtained via `wpa_passphrase YourWiFiSSID` (`sudo apt-get install wpasupplicant` if necessary)

     (Note: here we're bravely hoping wlan0 corresponds to the correct adapter, since I don't know of a better way.
 If you would like to update this, maybe with persistent-net-rules instructions, please open a PR!)